Turmeric and fertility

 It improves the production of white blood cells, which are the soldiers of our immune system against pathogenic microorganisms such as bacteria, viruses, parasites and fungi.
 Turmeric contains vitamin C and other minerals that increase defenses.
 It also has antiviral and antifungal properties.

-At the level of the nervous system:
+At the nervous system level:

 Turmeric is a good ally against depressive states.
 In an Australian study, it was shown that turmeric acts at the brain level, improving mood and reducing depressive states.
 All this thanks to its anti-inflammatory action.